awsdocs/amazon-workmail-administration-guide/doc_source/lambda.md

 When an email flow rule with a synchronous **Run Lambda** action matches an inbound or outbound email message, Amazon WorkMail calls the configured Lambda function and waits for the response before taking action on the email message\.
 The Lambda function returns a response according to a pre\-defined schema that lists the actions, action types, applicable parameters, and recipients that the action applies to\.

-The following schema is an example of a synchronous **Run Lambda** response\.
+The following example shows a synchronous **Run Lambda** response\.
 Responses vary based on the programming language used for the Lambda function\.

 ```
 {
     "actions": [
       {
         "action" : {
           "type": "string",
           "parameters": { various }
         },
-        "recipients": list of strings,
+        "recipients": [list of strings],
         "allRecipients": boolean
       }
     ]
 }